 Not much changed immediately after other than Colorado’s accuracy.
 Carlon Brown, the Buffs’ leading scorer, made all four of his 3-point attempts after halftime, three of them coming in the first 3:40 of the second half as the Buffaloes ripped off a 20-7 run that helped them to a lead as large as 22 points.
 WSU’s poor transition defense didn’t help, either.

 Brown led all scorers with 28.

-“I just think our scramble was a little bit slow,” senior guard Marcus Capers said.
+“I just think our scramble was a little bit slow,” said senior guard Marcus Capers.
 “You’ve got to sprint.
 If you don’t sprint – that split-second, each level you go up, that little second that we gave them – there were open shooters, and they were finding their teammates.”

-“I thought we had numerous possessions the second half where we played good defense for 25-30 seconds, then they’d bury the 3,” Bone said.
+“I thought we had numerous possessions the second half where we played good defense for 25-30 seconds, then they’d bury the three,” Bone said.
 “That can get a little bit demoralizing.”

 The Cougars switched to man-to-man defense, forced a few turnovers and trimmed the lead to eight points with 2:40 left on a jumper by Faisal Aden.